raunaqness/The-Workout-Game/readme.md

 ## Running Instructions
 - Make ip and port changes as per you need in unity app and python file.
-- Run the unity app.
+- Run either "Uhack Demo - Mac Executable" or the Unity3D Project itself.
 - Then, run `hand_detect.py` in OpenCV folder.
+It will ask you to calibrate your hands.
+Once done, you can see the your hand movements detected in the OpenCV Server reflect in the Unity App

 ## Screenshots